okazawagouki/Okazawa_NatComm_2018/README.md

 ## Requirement

-The code is tested using MATLAB R2014b (MathWorks).
+The code is tested under MATLAB R2018a (MathWorks).

-## Simulation code
+## Main code

-[DDM_Kernel_Simulation.m](./DDM_Kernel_Simulation.m): Run simulation of psychophysical kernel under the assumption of drift diffusion model.
+[DDM_Kernel_Simulation.m](./DDM_Kernel_Simulation.m): This code generates a psychophysical kernel based on drift diffusion model.

-[RACE_Kernel_Simulation.m](./RACE_Kernel_Simulation.m): Run simulation of psychophysical kernel under the assumption of competing accumulator model.
+[RACE_Kernel_Simulation.m](./RACE_Kernel_Simulation.m): This code generates a psychophysical kernel based on competing accumulator (race) model.

 ## Script

-[Simulation1_fixed_and_RT_task.m](./Simulation1_fixed_and_RT_task.m): Shows psychophysical kernel under fixed duration and reaction time and the effect of non-decision time (corresponds to Fig. 3 in the paper).
+[Simulation1_fixed_and_RT_task.m](./Simulation1_fixed_and_RT_task.m): The script shows psychophysical kernels for DDM with/without the non-decision time under fixed duration/reaction time tasks (corresponds to Fig. 3 in the paper).

-[Simulation2_urgency_and_race_model.m](./Simulation2_urgency_and_race_model.m): Shows psychophysical kernel under drift diffusion model with urgency and competing accumulator model with input correlation, reflective bound, and leak/mutual inhibition (corresponds to Fig. 6 in the paper).
+[Simulation2_urgency_and_race_model.m](./Simulation2_urgency_and_race_model.m): The script shows psychophysical kernels for drift diffusion model with urgency and competing accumulator model with input correlation, reflective bound, and leak/mutual inhibition (corresponds to Fig. 6 in the paper).

 ## License